Breastfeeding can be really hard sometimes, both physically and emotionally.

 -A study in 2008 found that Stimulating Small Intestine point 1 effectively increased lactation quantity and pro-lactin levels, a hormone that releases breast milk.

 (http://www.livestrong.com/article/517093-acupressure-for-lactation/ Journal of Traditional Chinese Medicine, Sept 2008)

 Another study in 2012 looked at the effect of acupressure on milk volume of breastfeeding mothers.

 It can be conducted that both acupressure and general education methods were effective on increasing the milk volume of breastfeeding mothers.
 The acupressure method was more effective.

 Hence, the application of acupressure to increase breastfeeding is suggested.

-If you have any blocked milk ducts try to have an acupuncture session immediately with a AHPRA registered practitioner- it may dissolve the blocked ducts swiftly, preventing mastitis.
-If you have any signs of fever go see your GP as soon as you can - you may be a the stage that requires antibiotics.
+If you have any blocked milk ducts, try to have an acupuncture session immediately with a AHPRA registered practitioner- it may dissolve the blocked ducts swiftly, preventing mastitis (I offer home visits in Sydney’s inner west).
+If you have any signs of fever go see your GP as soon as you can - you may already be at the stage that requires antibiotics.